top of page

 Locks Supplied & Fitted

 We work closely with leading manufacturers to supply and fit a wide range of locks.
-Whether for businesses, private residences, garages, or any other lockable building, we offer professional lock-changing services whenever they’re needed.
-From basic Yale® cylinders to high-security BS3621 British Standard locks, we have the right solution for you.
+Whether for businesses, private residences, garages, or any other lockable property, we provide professional lock-changing services whenever they’re needed.
+From standard cylinder locks to high-security BS3621 British Standard locks, we have the right solution for you.

-Row of security lock brand logos including Asec, ERA, Legge, Union, Chubb Locks, and Yale.
+Logos of Asec, ERA, Legge, Union, Chubb Locks and Yale brands.

-Yale night latch lock set with rim lock, cylinder, strike plate, and two keys.
+Yale night latch lock set with keys, cylinder and keep plate on white background

 Yale/Nightlatches

-ERA euro cylinder lock with anti-snap design and Sold Secure Diamond approval badge.
+ERA euro cylinder lock with anti-snap design and Sold Secure Diamond rating badge

 Euro Cylinders

-uPVC door handle and lock mechanism showing multipoint lock position inside the door.
+uPVC door with handle and euro cylinder, showing multipoint lock mechanism being installed

 Mortice Locks

-Brass Yale padlock with chrome shackle and two keys on a key ring.
+Yale brass padlock with steel shackle and two keys on keyring

 Mechanical Coded & Electrical Locks